 For a more detailed explanation of how image-based tracking can work, see my article, How to Make End-to-End Shipment Tracking the Best Using Computer Vision AI.

-Moreover, to minimize supply chain data integration challenges, the imaging system at the dock door does not necessarily need to “translate” the image locally.
-Indeed, the local camera system at the shipment’s location can instead directly transmit images and GPS locations to an overall supply chain visibility system or partner systems.
-From there other systems can use an AI computer vision module to “translate” the image into meta-data in the form of a shipment status event.
+But here is where I see the greatest advantage for minimizing data integration headaches: the dock door cameras don’t actually need to process or “translate” the images locally.
+Instead, these local cameras can simply transmit the raw images and GPS coordinates directly to your overarching supply chain visibility platform.
+From there, a centralized AI computer vision module translates that visual proof into actionable data, instantly generating a standardized shipment status event for your other systems to ingest.
 For an example of a standalone computer vision AI system for dock-door use cases, See Kargo‘s solution.
 Here, they offer imaging towers installed on either side of the loading dock doors.

 Here, computer vision AI can enable operations to proactively detect damage during transit, incorrect routing, or delays.
 To illustrate, image-based tracking can monitor video footage of a warehouse receiving dock.
 In this case, it looks for damages to boxes or products.
 If detected, it sends an alert to operations for action.
 Another example is where cameras at a port take a picture of a shipment that is damaged or tampered with.
 Also, a local operation could use computer vision AI with geo-fencing to generate an alert if a shipment left a restricted area.